f3d-app/f3d/doc/user/COMMANDS.md

 `toggle_volume_rendering`: A specific command to toggle `model.volume.enable` and print coloring information.
 No argument.

-`exit`: A specific command to stop the interactor hence quitting the application.
+`stop_interactor`: A specific command to stop the interactor hence quitting the application.
 No argument.

 `reset_camera`: A specific command to reset the camera to its original location.
 No argument.